bbc/psammead/packages/components/psammead-navigation/README.md

 The `Navigation` is designed to show a navigation bar on `index` pages, which will show all sections on a site.
 If there are too many items to fit on one line, the items will wrap to the next lines.

-On the other hand, with `CanonicalSwipeableNavigation` or `AmpSwipeableNavigation` we can make the list to remain on one line and to be horizontally swipeable to allow access to further links, under 600px.
+On the other hand, with `CanonicalScrollableNavigation` or `AmpScrollableNavigation` we can make the list to remain on one line and to be horizontally scrollable to allow access to further links, under 600px.

 ### Accessibility notes